ericsonga/APCSAReview/_sources/GettingStarted/preface.rst

 ..	index::
 	single: license

-I, Barbara Ericson, an assistant professor in the school of information at the university of michigan published this book using a modified BSD license to encourage you to use it, change it, and modify it for your own purposes.
+I, Barbara Ericson, an assistant professor in the school of information at the University of Michigan published this book using a modified BSD license to encourage you to use it, change it, and modify it for your own purposes.
 I would appreciate knowing what you think if you do use this book, and I would love to see any modifications or additions you make.